vinaygopinath/androidtutorial/app/views/concept_lessons/_android_layout.html.md

 The following figure should give you an understanding when to choose between either of them &nbsp;

-<%= image_tag "android-layouts/linear-vs-relative.png", alt: "Relative and Linear Layout Difference", title: "Relative and Linear Layout Difference" %>
+<%= image_tag "android-layouts/linear-vs-relative.png", alt: "Android Relative and Linear Layout Difference", title: "Android Relative and Linear Layout Difference" %>

 One important point to note is that in almost every circumstance, `RelativeLayout` and `LinearLayout` can be used to replace the other.
 However, in general, it is usually much more verbose to do it.
 In some cases, if the layout is fairly simple, it really doesn't matter which one you choose.